abdulwahabnauman/Nusxa/readme.md

 - **If it recurs**: Check that `FileSystem.copyAsync` succeeds, and the document directory has write permission

 ### Gemini API returns 429 (rate limit)
-- Free tier: 15 requests/minute.
+- Free tier: 15 requests/minute, 1,500/day for vision/OCR.
 The client auto-retries with exponential backoff (2 retries)
 - If frequent, consider caching OCR results

+### Chat/explain feature seems slow or fails intermittently
+- OpenRouter's free Nemotron tier has a low daily quota (~50 req/day).
+When exhausted, `callTextModel()` in `client.ts` automatically retries with backoff before falling to Groq — this adds a few seconds of delay right at the point the quota runs out, that's expected, not a bug
+- If both OpenRouter and Groq keys are empty/invalid, the chat feature will show a "unable to connect" message rather than crash

 ### Notifications not showing
 - Expo Go: notifications only work when app is foregrounded or recently used